jmedia65/awesome-streamlit-themes/editorial/README.md

 ## 🎯 Pro Tips

-- **Perfect for content-heavy dashboards** - excellent readability for long sessions
 - **Great for research presentations** - academic credibility with editorial polish
 - **Ideal for storytelling with data** - supports narrative-driven analysis
 - **Excellent for client reports** - professional publishing-grade appearance

-## 📺 Editorial Industry Approved

-This design approach is trusted by:

-- Major newspapers and news organizations
-- Academic journals and research institutions
-- Publishing houses and media companies
-- Content marketing agencies
-- Digital magazine platforms
+- **Perfect for content-heavy dashboards** - excellent readability for long sessions

 ---